steffendx/GoNorth/README.md

 ### Wiki Component (Kirja)
 Kirja is the wiki component of GoNorth.
-Apart from allowing the user to write wiki pages it also features a tight integration into the other systems:
+Apart from allowing the user to write wiki pages it also features versioning and a tight integration into the other systems:

 ![Wiki](https://github.com/steffendx/GoNorth/blob/master/TeaserImages/Kirja.PNG?raw=true)